 Fashion industry trends trickle down to influence all sorts of design inspirations across dozens of industries – from automotive interiors to toiletry packaging.
 Here, we reveal three tactics that leaders in luxury fashion are using to boost brand awareness among prospective audiences and loyalty within their customer base.
 These are lessons that can be applied to nearly any industry’s marketing initiatives.

 1. Collaborate to Boost Profile

 Over the past few years, we have seen more high-profile collaborations happening between luxury labels and mass retailers to offer mainstream capsule collections.
 Some retailers have been collaborating for decades, like Kohl’s department stores, with lower-priced versions of upscale fashion brands such as Vera Wang and Dana Buchman.
 Others are new to brand fraternizing.
+Whatever measures (collaboration, etc) that the most acclaimed brands take up, one simply shouldn’t ignore the ecommerce metrics of their websites that are to be constantly monitored.
 A recent example is the partnership between Louis Vuitton and Supreme.
 This advantageous collaboration drove a 23% increase in brand searches1 across a more diverse audience and has helped activate the next generation of luxury consumers.2

 2. Bring Brand Value to Life via Social Media